mrirecon/bart-workshop/README.md

 # BART Workshop Materials

 This repository contains information and demos for the [Berkeley Advanced Reconstruction Toolbox (BART)](http://mrirecon.github.io/bart).
-This material was presented at the [2019 ISMRM Annual Meeting, Montreal, Canada](https://www.ismrm.org/19m/).
+This material will be presented at the [2019 ISMRM Annual Meeting, Montreal, Canada](https://www.ismrm.org/19m/).
 Previously, the material was presented at the [2016 ISMRM Workshop on Data Sampling & Image Reconstruction](http://www.ismrm.org/workshops/Data16/).

 ## Purpose